rdacorporation/sharepoint-react-app-boilerplate/README.md

 ## sharepoint-react-app-boilerplate

-A SharePoint App boilerplate for creating React apps
+A boilerplate for creating React-based SPAs with SharePoint.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and enhanced with the following: